dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 dynamics.
 Physics parameterizations include schemes like deep convection, convective gravity wave drag, short wave radiation, planetary boundary layer, microphysics, and others listed below.
-Non-physics tendencies (or dynamics) are due to horizontal and vertical motion.
-The residual (which should be zero) is the difference between the actual change in the state variable over the requested time window and the expected change due to physics parameterizations and dynamics tendencies.
+Non-physics tendencies (or dynamics) are due to horizontal and vertical motion (advection).
+The residual (which should be close to zero) is the difference between the actual change in the state variable over the requested time window and the combined change due to all physics parameterizations and dynamics tendencies.
 One can plot a single tendency component at multiple pressure levels or plot all tendency components at a single pressure level.
 Plan views (horizontal cross sections), vertical profiles, and difference plots are also available.